huntresslabs/kaseya-ruby/README.md

 ### Filtering, Sorting, Paging

 Both the BMS and VSA API's use Odata expressions to specify filtering, sorting, and paging parameters.
-Where supported these parameters can be passed as options using `skip`, `top`, `orderby`, and `filter` and the library will prepend the `$` before adding them to the query.
+Where supported, these parameters can be passed as options using `skip`, `top`, `orderby`, and `filter` and the library will prepend the `$` before adding them to the query.

 To query the second page of accounts where each page has 50 results: